Hardware Connection Guide

 Patient monitors

-Now, let's connect medical equipment and PC in earnest.
+Now, let's connect medical equipment and PC.
 Depending on the equipment, you may receive data immediately when you plug in the cable, or you may need to enter the administrator mode and change the settings after entering the password.
 Fortunately, once you have made the connection, you do not have to touch it again.
 For safety, be sure to set up the equipment before it is connected to the patient or subject.

-The important thing about connecting the equipment is that depending on the equipment, it is necessary to connect with a cross cable instead of a direct serial cable.
-We will tell you again when the equipment is explained.
+The important thing about connecting the equipment is that depending on the equipment(e.g. Fresenius Vial Orchestra, Edwards lifescience), it is necessary to connect with a cross cable instead of a direct serial cable.
+We will tell you again when the equipment is needed.

 GE CARESCAPE B850, B650, B450

-Note: This protocol is called the "GE S5 computer interface", and the GE B40 (9 pin cable with pin 4 removed) and the Datex-Ohmeda S/5 monitor (using female-female null modem gender only) communicate with the same protocol..
+Note : This protocol is called the GE S5 Computer Interface and is used to connect with GE B850/650/450 monitors and B40/20, Datex-Ohmeda S/5 monitors through this interface.
+GE S5 Computer Interface is a communication protocol used by an old data collection program from GE (S5 collect).
+The GE B40 (9 pin cable with pin 4 removed) and the Datex-Ohmeda S/5 monitor (using female-female null modem gender only) communicate with the same protocol.

 GE Solar 8000m, 8000i